MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

 ## Configure the package

-1. Define the package configuration by adding information about your package in the **ImportConfig.xml** file available in **PkgFolder** (or **PkgAssets**).
+1. Define the package configuration by adding information about your package in the **ImportConfig.xml** file in the project.
 Open the file for editing.
 The following list provides information about each parameter and node in the config file.

     `installsampledata`
     `True` or `false`.
 If `true`, installs sample data to Dataverse instance.
 This is the same sample data that you can install from **Settings** > **Data Management** area in Dataverse.